-- 19. Gedling Borough Council is a Green Belt authority with all land outside the urban area being part of the Nottingham-Derby Green Belt.
-The presumption against inappropriate development in the Green Belt means that there is no scope to permit more development in the Green Belt to address under delivery, unlike in non-Green Belt authorities, and the only option for increasing the supply of land is through policy preparation, more specifically a review of the local plan. - 20.
-The National Planning Policy Framework 2021 states that altering Green Belt boundaries can only be justified by exceptional circumstances.
-Such exceptional circumstances may include any unmet quantitative need for housing that cannot be accommodated within the built up area as derived from using the standard method for assessing local housing need.
-However, it is not considered that exceptional circumstances would apply to removing land from Green Belt to overprovide for an unforeseen and unquantifiable amount of over provision for housing.

-21. The Gedling Borough Local Planning Document has designated safeguarded land that is land removed from the Green Belt and protected from development in the plan period in order to meet longer term development needs.
+- 19. Gedling Borough Council is a Green Belt authority with most land outside the urban area being part of the Nottingham-Derby Green Belt.
+The presumption against inappropriate development in the Green Belt means that there is no scope to permit more development in the Green Belt to address under delivery unlike in non-Green Belt authorities, and the only option for increasing the supply of land is through policy preparation, more specifically a review of the local plan. - 20.
+The National Planning Policy Framework 2023 states that altering Green Belt boundaries can only be justified by exceptional circumstances.
+Exceptional circumstances need to be fully evidenced and justified and proposals for changes should only be made through the plan-making process.
+However, there is no requirement for Authorities to review Green Belt boundaries to meet their housing need. - 21.
+The Gedling Borough Local Planning Document has designated safeguarded land that is land removed from the Green Belt and protected from development in the plan period in order to meet longer term development needs.
 This potential supply of development land does provide a degree of flexibility for example; planning permission for residential development on safeguarded land has been permitted and developed in the past for example, the 113 homes on safeguarded land at the land between Main Street and Hollinwood Lane in Calverton was permitted in 2012 and fully built in 2014.
 In this case significant weight was attached to the fact that the Council did not have a five year supply of housing land at the time of the decision.